 Barrie resigned from the club's board of directors for the last time in May 2012 to become the club's Life President, and he continued to attend matches right up to the end.
 Where does he stand, in the ranks of Chesterfield Chairmen?
 Harold Shentall enjoyed a longer term of office and took the club up to the second tier of English football twice, while delivering a completely re-developed ground, but at a great financial cost that eventually led to relegation to the Fourth Division.
 Harry Cropper was among a group that formed the current club in 1919 as the Chesterfield Municipal FC, but Hubbard more or less started from scratch too, in 1983.

 Will we ever see his like again?
 Possibly, but it must be considered unlikely.
 High-level professional football is no longer the stamping-ground for a local, benevolent businessman, in it only for the love of the club he protects; it is all about money.
-We've landed on our feet with Dave Allen but had to endure Darren Brown before that.
+We appeared to land on our feet with Dave Allen, but look how that turned out; we had to endure Darren Brown before that.
 All we can hope, perhaps, is that Barrie Hubbard's successors value the past as much as they look to the future.
 Having come up through the ranks, Barrie realised this, sharing the same ambitions and perspectives as the ordinary supporter, and this made him the great chairman that he was.